Hype-Labs/HypeChatDemo.ios/README.md

 [Hype](http://hypelabs.io/?r=9) is an SDK for cross-platform peer-to-peer communication with mesh networking.
 Hype works even without Internet access, connecting devices via other communication channels such as Bluetooth, Wi-Fi direct, and Infrastructural Wi-Fi.

 The Hype SDK has been designed by [Hype Labs](http://hypelabs.io/?r=9).
-It is currently in private Beta for iOS (Android coming very soon).
+It is currently in private Beta for iOS  and [Android](https://github.com/Hype-Labs/HypeChatDemo.android).

 You can start using Hype today, [join the beta by subscribing on our website](http://hypelabs.io/?r=9).